Noteworthy-Extension/Noteworthy-Extension/README.md

 ### Installation

-_There are a few ways to install noteworthy_
+_There are a few ways to install Noteworthy_
 <ul>
   <li>Chrome Webstore</li>